apache/flink/docs/setup/config.md

 - `parallelism.default`: The default parallelism to use for programs that have no parallelism specified.
 (DEFAULT: 1).
 For setups that have no concurrent jobs running, setting this value to NumTaskManagers * NumSlotsPerTaskManager will cause the system to use all available execution resources for the program's execution. **Note**: The default parallelism can be overwriten for an entire job by calling `setParallelism(int parallelism)` on the `ExecutionEnvironment` or by passing `-p <parallelism>` to the Flink Command-line frontend.
 It can be overwritten for single transformations by calling `setParallelism(int parallelism)` on an operator.
 See the [programming guide]({{site.baseurl}}/apis/programming_guide.html#parallel-execution) for more information about the parallelism.

+- `fs.default-scheme`: The default filesystem scheme to be used, with the necessary authority to contact, e.g. the host:port of the NameNode in the case of HDFS (if needed).
+By default, this is set to `file:///` which points to the local filesystem.
+This means that the local filesystem is going to be used to search for user-specified files **without** an explicit scheme definition.
+As another example, if this is set to `hdfs://localhost:9000/`, then a user-specified file path without explicit scheme definition, such as `/user/USERNAME/in.txt`, is going to be transformed into `hdfs://localhost:9000/user/USERNAME/in.txt`.
+This scheme is used **ONLY** if no other scheme is specified (explicitly) in the user-provided `URI`.

 - `fs.hdfs.hadoopconf`: The absolute path to the Hadoop File System's (HDFS) configuration **directory** (OPTIONAL VALUE).
 Specifying this value allows programs to reference HDFS files using short URIs (`hdfs:///path/to/files`, without including the address and port of the NameNode in the file URI).
 Without this option, HDFS files can be accessed, but require fully qualified URIs like `hdfs://address:port/path/to/files`.
 This option also causes file writers to pick up the HDFS's default values for block sizes and replication factors.
 Flink will look for the "core-site.xml" and "hdfs-site.xml" files in teh specified directory.

 ## Advanced Options